Curious about the home loan process?

 Step 2 - Get pre-approved

-Although it’s not required, it’s a good idea to before you begin shopping for a home.
+Although it’s not required, it’s a good idea to apply for a pre-approval before you begin shopping for a home.
 Having a pre-approval letter in hand, especially with housing markets as competitive as they are today, will make your home offer much stronger.

 Step 3 - Apply for a loan

-After you’ve found your home and your offer is accepted, it’s time to Some of the upfront paperwork will have already been completed if you did a pre-approval.
+After you’ve found your home and your offer is accepted, it’s time to apply for your home loan.
+Some of the upfront paperwork will have already been completed if you did a pre-approval.
 Keep in mind, it's important that you don’t make any large purchases or financial changes until your loan closes.
 This could affect your credit score and put your loan approval at risk.

 Step 4 - Underwrite